December 12, 2024

 Overwatering

-Symptoms include yellowing leaves, mushy stems and a foul smell from the soil.
+Symptoms include yellow leaves, mushy stems and a nasty smell coming from the soil.

-- Always let the soil dry out between waterings.
+• Always let the soil dry out between every time you water.

 Underwatering